For Government funded students and non-funded students, see the AustCare Training Fees List 2019 here

 No – there are many factors to gaining employment, and we cannot guarantee you work.
 However a very high percentage of students will receive employment of some kind as a result of their work placement.
 We can guarantee that you will have the best trainers assisting you with your course, who also aim to provide you with the best opportunity of obtaining employment.

-Within 30 calendar days of a student being assessed as competent in the training program you are enrolled in. (providing all fees have been paid).
+Within 30 calendar days of you being assessed as competent in the training program you are enrolled in, providing all fees have been paid.